Is It Heartburn or a Heart Attack?

 Heart and Stroke Foundation of Canada http://www.heartandstroke.ca

-Heartburn, gastroesophageal reflux (GER), and gastroesophageal reflux disease (GERD).
+Gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) in adults.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://digestive.niddk.nih.gov/ddiseases/pubs/gerd.
-Updated April 30, 2012.
-Accessed July 14, 2012.
+Updated May 14, 2014.
+Accessed June 11, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.